Back to Blog

 Technical safeguards.
 Call recordings, transcripts, and summaries containing PHI must be encrypted both in transit and at rest.
 Access controls must ensure only authorized personnel can retrieve call data.
 Audit logs must track who accessed what and when.
 The system needs automatic session timeouts and unique user identification.

 Administrative safeguards.
 The vendor must have documented security policies, conduct regular risk assessments, train employees on PHI handling, and maintain an incident response plan.
 SOC 2 Type II certification provides independent verification that these controls are in place and working.
-This is why Trillet's included SOC 2 Type II compliance matters: it is third-party proof, not a self-assessment.
+That third-party proof matters more than a vendor's self-assessment, and it is one of the things to confirm during a no-code AI receptionist setup before you route real patient calls through any platform.

 Which AI Receptionists Include HIPAA (and Which Do Not)